mccright/rand-notes/Interview-Intangible-Qualities-to-Watch-For.md

 - **Teachable**: No candidate arrives as a perfect package.
 Can they successfully traverse the training required to fill those gaps?
 - **Character**: This may be a difficult characteristic to tease out, but it is important to tie down.

+There are other ways to organize your non-technical evaluation of candidates.
+You might use the scheme outlined in [Bloom's Taxonomy](https://github.com/mccright/rand-notes/blob/master/Blooms-Taxonomy-n-Planning.md).

 ### And then some more specific characteristics:
 *You may not agree with all of these, but there are some gems to choose from in this collection.*
 * "8 must have qualities of a great software developer."
 By Tom Winter: [https://devskiller.com/qualities-great-developer/](https://devskiller.com/qualities-great-developer/)